-\$ command line[1] iter=yes xdbold xdbold={yes no} Default=yes Keeps or deletes the previous copy of the .xdb.
+\$ command line[1]

+iter=yes xdbold xdbold={yes no} Default=yes Keeps or deletes the previous copy of the .xdb.
 If "yes" is specified, the previous copy is kept and appended by the current run.
 If "no" is specified, the previous copy is deleted and a new file is created.
-This gives the same behavior as below FMS statement: ASSIGN dbc=<file name="">.xdb delete Example: nast20221 example xdbold=no</file> async async=yes,no,must Default: No (See Table 4-7) This keyword specifies the file is to be read using asynchronous I/O. If "async=yes" is specified and a memory allocation operation fails, then unbuffered disk I/O will be used.
+This gives the same behavior as below FMS statement: ASSIGN dbc=<file name="">.xdb delete Example: nast20231 example xdbold=no</file> async async=yes,no,must Default: No (See Table 4-7) This keyword specifies the file is to be read using asynchronous I/O. If "async=yes" is specified and a memory allocation operation fails, then unbuffered disk I/O will be used.
 If "async=must" is specified and a memory allocation operation fails, then a fatal error will be issued and the job terminated.
 See Using Asynchronous I/O for further information. buffio buffio=yes,no,must Default: No (See Table 4-7) This keyword specifies the file is to be buffered.
 If "buffio=yes" is specified and a memory allocation operation fails, then unbuffered disk I/O will be used.
 If "buffio=must" is specified and a memory allocation operation fails, then a fatal error will be issued and the job terminated.
 See Using Buffered I/O for further information. lock lock=yes,no Default: No for Delivery DBsets Yes for all others.
-(LINUX) Specifies the file is to be locked when or more MSC Nastran jobs from inte does not prevent any other program of modifying the file. rfering with one another; however, this SYSTEM(207) can also be used to globally control DBset locking.
+(LINUX) Specifies the file is to be locked when it is opened.
+Locking a file prevents or more MSC Nastran jobs from interfering with one another; however, the does not prevent any other program or operating system command from modifying the file.
+SYSTEM(207) can also be used to globally control DBset locking.
 Setting SYSTEM(207)=1 will disable locking unless overridden for a specific file by SYS=LOCK=YES on an ASSIGN FMS statement.
-Setting SYSTEM(207)=0 will enable locking of read-write DBsets unless overridden for a specific file by SYS=LOCK=NO on an ASSIGN FMS statement. mapio mapio=yes,no,must Default: No
+Setting SYSTEM(207)=0 will enable locking of read-write DBsets unless overridden for a specific file by SYS=LOCK=NO on an ASSIGN FMS statement. mapio mapio=yes,no,must Default: No (See Table 4-7) This keyword specifies the file is to be mapped.
+If "mapio=yes" is specified and a mapping operation fails, then normal disk I/O will be used.
+If "mapio=must" is specified and a mapping operation fails, then a fatal error will be issued and the job terminated.
+See Using File Mapping for further information.